 Now that you’ve started to plan and you’re building your budget, think about healthcare and your employee benefits.
 Add your newborn to a health plan within 30 days of their birth.
 If you both have individual plans, compare the two and see which offers a more affordable family coverage (Lambert, 2011).
 While you’re looking at health benefits, set up life insurance as well.
 Also, write a will and list a new guardian just in case an incident were to happen.
 If no guardian is selected in a will, your child will be in the hands of the court until a guardian is appointed to them – and you don’t want family members fighting over who should have this responsibility.

-The next major event you want to plan for (apart from a wedding, traveling, and hobbies–like football, cheerleading, horseback riding, science camp, etc.) is college.
-This is a huge topic for many young adults and parents right now.
-College graduates have the highest student loan debt in history.
-According to CNBC, the average loan debt for current graduates is $37,172.
-With tuition on the rise and no end in sight, you can expect your kids’ tuition to cost 4x more than it is now (Hess, 2018).
-To overcome this debt or lessen the burden, a common investing plan for college is a 529 Plan.
+The next major event you want to plan for (apart from a wedding, traveling, etc.) is college.
+This is a huge topic among young adults and parents right now.
+Recent college graduates have the highest student loan debt in history.
+According to LendEDU, the average loan debt for 2017 graduates is $27,975 per student.
+Their study also shows Georgia at 26th in the national average with a $28,376/student debt.
+With tuition on the rise and no end in sight, you can expect your kids’ tuition to cost 4x more than it does now (Hess, 2018).
+Although Georgia does not rank as one of the highest student debt holders, there are programs to help prepare for the growing debt.
+To overcome it or lessen the burden, a common investing plan for college is a 529 Plan.
 This plan is easy to navigate and you can open one in about 15 minutes online.
 To learn more about 529 Plans, click here.

-For more on this topic, read the article below:
+For more on this topic, read the articles below: